 The Drama Center Presents A Murder is Announced

-GREENSBORO, N.C.— The Drama Center of City Arts presents A Murder is Announced, a delicious murder mystery based on the book by Agatha Christie, the queen of the genre.
+Greensboro, NC (September 19, 2017): The Drama Center of City Arts presents A Murder is Announced, a delicious murder mystery based on the book by Agatha Christie, the queen of the genre.
 The plot will unfold in the Stephen D Hyers Theatre, Greensboro Cultural Center, 200 North Davie Street.
-The show is October 6-8 and 13-15, Fridays and Saturdays at 8 p.m., Sundays at 2 p.m.
+The show is October 6-8 and 13-15, Fridays and Saturdays at 8pm, Sundays at 2pm.
 Tickets are $15 for adults and $10 for students and seniors.

 Letitia Blacklock and her household are reading the local newspaper when they come across an announcement declaring there will be a murder in the house later that day.
 How can this be?